AUTO PARTS 4LESS GROUP, INC ANNOUNCES PARTNERSHIP WITH CHANNELADVISOR

 About Auto Parts 4LessGroup, Inc.

 Auto Parts 4LessGroup, Inc. (the ”Company”) entered the online auto parts sells business in 2015 selling lift kits and other aftermarket accessories for Jeeps, Trucks and SUV’s on eBay and Amazon.
-In 2019 www.liftkits.com was launched and continues selling aftermarket parts today.
-At the beginning of 2020 the company began the development of AutoParts4less.com as a pure play enterprise level marketplace entirely dedicated to automotive parts including cars, trucks, boats, motorcycles, and RVs on a single platform.
+At the beginning of 2020, the company began the development of AutoParts4less.com as a pure play enterprise level marketplace entirely dedicated to automotive parts including cars, trucks, boats, motorcycles, and RVs on a single platform.
 The week of September 26, 2022 the company officially began the roll-out of AutoParts4Less.com.

 To learn more about Auto Parts 4Less Group, Inc., please visit AutoParts4LessGroup.com